 GeneCards Summary for STK4 Gene

 STK4 (Serine/Threonine Kinase 4) is a Protein Coding gene.
 Diseases associated with STK4 include T-Cell Immunodeficiency, Recurrent Infections, And Autoimmunity With Or Without Cardiac Malformations and Lung Cancer.
-Among its related pathways are Cytoskeletal Signaling and FoxO signaling pathway.
+Among its related pathways are Ras signaling pathway and Sweet Taste Signaling.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is STK3.